alan-turing-institute/fridge/docs/docs/deploy_services.md

 This process includes configuring for various components such as Argo Workflows, MinIO, network policies, and other infrastructure settings.
 It does not deploy the Kubernetes cluster itself; instead, it assumes that a Kubernetes cluster is already available.

+!!! note
     To read about deploying the Kubernetes cluster see [Deploy Infrastructure](deploy_infrastructure.md).

+!!! warning
-Note that container-based Kubernetes environments such as K3d or Kind are not supported, as Longhorn is not compatible with those environments.
+    Container-based Kubernetes environments such as K3d or Kind are not supported, as Longhorn is not compatible with those environments.

 ## Deployment